quarkus-qe/quarkus-openshift-test-suite/README.md

 ### `security/https-2way`

-Verifies that accessing an HTTPS endpoint with client certificate is posible.
+Verifies that accessing an HTTPS endpoint with client certificate is possible.
 The client certificate is required in this test.
 Uses self-signed certificates generated during the build, so that the test is fully self-contained.